Intersection theory and Chern classes in Bott-Chern cohomology: Definition of integral Bott-Chern cohomology classes

+is exactly the pull-back of cohomology classes.
+A comparison of this diagram with the diagram given before the lemma concludes the proof. \end{proof}

-This is indeed trivial, if we observe that $p_*$ and $q_*$ are just integration along the second factor.
-The integrals are finite by the assumption that $Z$ is compact. \end{proof} The directions of arrows can also be reversed; this is exactly Axiom B (2).
-For complex Bott-Chern cohomology, the formula is valid, since the cohomology class can be represented by global smooth forms and since the push forward of global forms under the projection is just the integration over the second component, which commutes with the restriction on the corresponding (smooth) submanifold. \begin{mylem} Consider the commutative diagram below, where $p,q$ are the projections onto the first factors
+For complex Bott-Chern cohomology, the following formula in Proposition 1 is valid, since the cohomology class can be represented by global smooth forms and since the push forward of global forms under the projection is just the integration over the second component, which commutes with the restriction on the corresponding (smooth) submanifold.

-Assume $Z$ to be compact.
-Then one has in complex Bott-Chern cohomology an equality $ i_{Y}^*q_*=p_*i_{Y \times Z}^*$. \end{mylem} To prove the case of integral coefficients, we need a relative version of pull back and push forward for cohomology classes.
+To prove the case of integral coefficients, we need a relative version of pull back and push forward for cohomology classes.
 To do this, we recall some definitions of derived categories.
 For a more complete description, we refer to \cite{KS}.
 We start with the definition of a relative soft sheaf. \begin{mydef} Let $f:X \to Y$ be a continuous proper morphism between topological spaces and $F$ be a sheaf of abelian groups on $X$.
 Then we say that $F$ is $f$-soft if for any $y \in Y$, $F|_{f^{-1}(y)}$ is soft. \end{mydef} In general, to define $Rf_*$ (or some right derived functor), one can take any $f_*$-injective resolution (or any relative injective resolution).
 In particular, we do not need to take an injective resolution (which is the key point of Axiom B (2)).
 We verify that a $f$-soft resolution gives a $f_*$-injective resolution. \begin{mydef} {\rm (Definition 1.8.2 in \cite{KS})} Let $F: \mathcal{C} \to \mathcal{C}' $ be an additive functor between abelian categories.
 A full additive subcategory $\mathcal{S}$ of $\mathcal{C}$ is called injective with respect to $F$ if \begin{enumerate} \item for any $X \in Ob(\mathcal{C})$ there exists $X' \in Ob(\mathcal{S})$ and an exact sequence $0 \to X \to X'$. \item For any exact sequence $0 \to X' \to X \to X'' \to 0$ in $\mathcal{C}$, if $X', X \in Ob(\mathcal{S})$ then $X'' \in Ob(\mathcal{S})$. \item For any exact sequence $0 \to X' \to X \to X'' \to 0$ in $\mathcal{C}$, if $X',X,X'' \in Ob(\mathcal{S})$ then we have exact sequence

 \end{enumerate} \end{mydef} \begin{mylem} The subcategory formed by $f$-soft modules in $C(\Sh(X))$ is injective with respect to $f_*$ for $f$ proper. \end{mylem} \begin{proof} It is a variant version of Proposition 2.5.10 in \cite{KS}.
 We give the proof in the relative case.